 - Secure the part of the cable that is attached to the truck so that it will not run over the crown and hurt someone.

 Preparing The Rig For Cut And Thread Fishing Technique

-- Lower the block that supports the upper sheave so that the sheaves may be rearranged in the derrick.
+- Lower the block that supports the upper sheave so that the sheaves may be rearranged in the drilling rig derrick.
 The top sheave should be hung as high as possible in the derrick and just to the left of the monkey board.
 The lower sheave must be moved back from the rotary to be out of the way of the operations on the rig floor.
 Note: This is an essential step as the block must be used to handle the drill pipe.

 - Attach a rope socket, adapter, and spear point to the well end of the cable.
 Note: The slips and slip carrier shall be selected according to the cable size.
-Remeber you should always consider only new slips each time you perform this operation.
+Remember you should always consider only new slips each time you perform this operation.